juripero/ryft-elasticsearch/ryft-elastic-plugin/README.md

 ###Date-Time queries
 Date format pattern specified according to rules described [here](http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html).

-Default date format is “yyyy-MM-dd’T’HH:mm:ss.SS”.
+Default date format is “yyyy-MM-dd HH:mm:ss”.

 Date format pattern should have consistent separator characters for date and time, because RYFT can search date and time with one type of separator.